-Providers are required to maintain financial records, service documentation on each waiver participant, including name of participant, participant's MO HealthNet identification number, names of individual attendants who delivered the service, date service was rendered, & units of service provided.
-Services provided through the Independent Living Waiver (ILW) must be prior authorized by Division of Senior and Disability Services (DSDS) staff; Prior Authorizations (PAs) are based on agreed upon services established during the service planning process.
-Authorized services are forwarded to MO HealthNet's fiscal agent via an electronic system.
-The authorization is provided to the provider selected by the participant so the provider is aware of the authorization level and is equipped to train the participant in oversight of service delivery maintenance, etc. Audits are performed by an independent auditor and submitted annually to Missouri Medicaid Audit & Compliance (MMAC) within Department of Social Services (DSS).
+Providers are required to maintain financial records and service documentation on each waiver participant, including the name of the participant, the participant's MO HealthNet identification number, the names of the individual attendants who delivered the service, the date the service was rendered, and the units of service provided.
+Services provided through the Independent Living Waiver (ILW) must be prior authorized by the Division of Senior and Disability Services (DSDS) staff; prior authorizations are based on the agreed upon services established during the service planning process.
+The authorized services are forwarded to MO HealthNet's fiscal agent via an electronic system.
+The authorization is also provided to the provider selected by the waiver participant; therefore, the provider is aware of the authorization level and is better equipped to train the participant in oversight of service delivery maintenance, etc. Audits are performed by an independent auditor and submitted annually to the Missouri Medicaid Audit & Compliance (MMAC) Unit within the Department of Social Services (DSS).

-Providers subsequently receives payment directly from MO HealthNet (MHD) as reimbursement.
-MHD makes a Remittance Advice indicating the disposition of billed claims available to providers.
+The provider subsequently receives payment directly from MO HealthNet as reimbursement.
+MO HealthNet makes a Remittance Advice indicating the disposition of billed claims available to the provider.

-MMAC conducts periodic compliance audits in which documentation of services provided is reviewed to ensure services billed to MHD were provided and documented as required per state regulation.
-Selection of participants is determined by what providers are selected to be audited during the audit timeframe.
-It's MMAC's intent to review providers on a rotating basis, every 3 years.
-Providers are divided into thirds and approximately 1/3 of providers are reviewed yearly.
-Providers with a history of problematic billing or complaints may be spot checked regarding those focused areas, in addition to receiving regular periodic audits.
-There are various reasons a spot check might occur.
-They could take place if a provider has problematic billing, or take place months after a standard audit to check if the provider has addressed previous issues, and/or made appropriate changes.
-Complaints against a provider or participant may trigger a spot check.
-The spot check audit process is the same as a standard audit, except the spot check audit has a smaller review time frame, usually 3-6 months.
-If issues are discovered, the audit time frame can be expanded.
-All claims within the chosen time period will be reviewed.
-There is no set standard as to how frequently spot check reviews are performed.
+The Missouri Medicaid Audit & Compliance (MMAC) Unit within the Department of Social Services (DSS) conducts periodic compliance audits in which the documentation of services provided is reviewed to ensure that services billed to MO HealthNet were provided and documented as required per state regulation.
+The selection of participants is determined by what providers are selected to be audited during the audit period timeframe.
+It is MMAC's intent to review providers on a rotating basis, every three years.
+Providers are divided into thirds and approximately 1/3 of the providers are reviewed each year.
+A provider with a history of problematic billing or complaints may be "spot checked" regarding those focused areas, in addition to receiving regular periodic audits.
 Reviews are performed on-site.
-A desk audit may be considered for providers with few participants in an outer area of the state when it's not economically feasible to travel long distances to the provider's location to obtain a small number of records.
+A desk audit may be considered for providers with few participants in an outer area of the state when it is not economically feasible to travel long distances to the provider's location to obtain a small number of records.
 A desk audit entails requesting records by mail or fax.
 Providers are generally given 15 business days to produce records for a desk audit.
-Providers may then mail, fax or email records.
-Other than the records being sent in by the provider, the desk audit process is the same as off-site audits as stated for the following: The same in-depth review of records is completed and the same types and numbers of records are collected.
-Providers receive a call and a fax 24 hours prior to the audit.
-The fax contains a notice to audit and a partial list of participant names to be included in the audit.
-Once the audit has been finalized the provider will receive a letter outlining violations and sanctions.
-The provider has 30 days to appeal and 45 days to submit a plan of correction.
-If the provider is found to not have violations, the provider will receive a "No Error Letter" stating they did not have violations.
+The provider may then mail, fax or email the requested records.
+Other than the requested records being sent in by the provider, the desk audit process is the same as off-site audits as stated for the following: The same in-depth review of records is completed and the same types and numbers of records are collected.
+Providers will receive a call and a fax 24 hours prior to the audit.
+The fax contains a notice to audit and a partial list of participant names that will be included in the audit.
+Once the audit has been finalized the provider will receive a letter outlining the violations and sanctions.
+The provider then has 30 days to appeal and 45 days to submit a plan of correction.
+If the provider is found to not have any violations, the provider will receive a "No Error Letter" stating that the provider did not have any violations.